 Because the Bible is the final authority in all realms of life, PIU works to help students develop knowledge and understanding of scripture.
-We do this by providing degrees in biblical studies which require in-depth study of the Bible, biblical studies minors for students majoring in other areas, and in modeling the use of scripture in chapel and teaching.
-Our goals are
+We do this by providing degrees in biblical studies, and by modeling the use of Scripture in chapel and teaching.
+Our goals include: